-In Walter Bedell Smith's office, after the Knutsford speech controversy, George S. Patton's left shoulder has no patch on it.
+In Smith's office, after the Knutsford speech controversy, Patton's left shoulder has no patch on it.
 When he goes into the hallway to meet his orderly, Meeks, the Seventh Army patch of his last command is there.

-In one scene, there is a map of Normandy.
-This map is completely inaccurate.
+A map of Normandy is completely inaccurate.
 Rather than five beaches (Utah, Omaha, Juno, Sword and Gold), it only shows three, and only has two flags over those three beaches.
 There is an American flag over Omaha and Utah, a blank space over Juno, and a Union Jack over Gold and Sword.

 In the opening war scene, set in North Africa, two vultures are shown in the abandoned camp.
 These are Griffon Vultures which are extremely rare in North Africa (but more common in Spain where the film was shot).